-A bespoke Writing Model has been identified and initiated by the Curriculum Team, and remains under constant review and evaluation to meeds of all of our pupils.
+A bespoke Writing Model has been identified and initiated by the Curriculum Team and remains under constant review and evaluation to meet the needs of all of our pupils.
 The embedding of this, will occur this year.

 High quality texts and interesting writing stimuli have been selected to support quality first teaching.
-It has been noted by all teachers that, sin pandemic, children's grammatical accuracy and ability to write for a sustained period, has been impacted.
-On that basis, much of the focus the has been to motivate children's desire to write and subsequently edit their work.
+It has been noted by all teachers that, since the pandemic, children's grammatical accuracy and ability to write for a sustained period, has been impacted.
+On that basis, much of the focus this year has been to motivate children's desire to write and subsequently edit their work.

-Teachers provide daily feedback, and a feedback model across the Academy promotes 'feeding back to the learner' not just 'marking the wor Children are made aware of their next steps and independence is promoted to ensure that the children take ownership for their learning and a able to identify their next steps and reasons why they have targets, or targeted support or intervention.
+Teachers provide daily feedback, and a feedback model across the Academy promotes 'feeding back to the learner' not just 'marking the work'.
+Children are made aware of their next steps and independence is promoted to ensure that the children take ownership for their learning and are able to identify their next steps and reasons why they have targets, or targeted support or intervention.